guybeckenstein/crack-the-enigma-desktop-app/README.md

 # EnigmaMachine
-Enigma machine implementation, based on Apache Maven tool, including automatic decipher process (using brute force).
+Enigma machine Desktop application implementation, based on Apache Maven tool, including automatic decipher process (using brute force).
 The machine is a generic one, not limited to a certain scale.
 The process involved working with multiple threads, files, collections and other OOP concepts and principles (e.g. interfaces, encapsulation, SOLID).
 The project includes console, desktop and client-server architecture.
+As mentioned, this repository is has desktop architecture.
 Familiarity with Spring.

-This is a partial outcome of a project which has three parts of seperate excercises.
-This is an image of the current status at excercise 2, an unfinished result:
+Result:

 ![screen1](https://user-images.githubusercontent.com/82370205/189650900-18271cf1-6b25-440c-910a-895b138eee84.jpg)